 Savannah Travel Guide

-When you purchase my ebook, you’ll gain access to a private Facebook group where you can ask questions about your upcoming trip and see photos from others who have recently visited.
+When you purchase the Savannah First-Timer’s Guide, you’ll gain access to a private Facebook group where you can ask questions about your upcoming trip and see photos from others who have recently visited.